Cross Purchase vs. Stock Redemption: What’s the Difference?

 The staying power of a business is defined by its ability to overcome challenging times.
-In the same way people turn to life insurance to protect their families, business owners should also seek life insurance to protect what they’ve worked so hard to build.
+In the same way people turn to life insurance to protect their families, business owners often seek life insurance to protect what they’ve worked so hard to build.

 What would happen if you or a partner in your business died unexpectedly?
-The scenario is probably somewhat unsettling to visualize, but really think about it.
-Would your business be able to recover from the loss?
+The scenario is probably somewhat unsettling to visualize, but would your business be able to recover from the loss?

 A buy-sell agreement is a life insurance policy that a business purchases for any number of owners.
-It is a legally binding contract between the insured owners outlining how the assets and equity in a business will be divided if an owner dies.
-Though used as a mechanism for providing a payout to the insured’s family, a buy-sell agreement is not a replacement for personal life insurance.
-Your business owners should retain or seek their own personal coverage separately.
+It is a legally binding contract that outlines how the assets and equity in a business will be divided if an owner dies.

 If one of your business owners is in poor health and has previously been declined for personal life insurance, they might have a better chance of being approved in a buy-sell agreement.
 Oftentimes, we find that insurers are more willing to accept a “high-risk” applicant when they have a chance to gain the accompanying business of several additional applicants.
 At JRC, we’ve helped many businesses create a buy-sell agreement even with an owner who is in poor health, simply by writing a “Letter of Explanation.”